hashicorp/hcp-terraform-operator/docs/faq.md

   Yes, the operator can be configured for custom TFE API endpoints using the `operator.tfeAddress`.
 This value should be a valid URL, for the API of a Terraform Enterprise instance.
 Once the `tfeAddress` attribute is set, the operator will no longer access the public Terraform Cloud, but rather the private Terraform Enterprise instance.

+- **What does `kube-rbac-proxy` do?**

+  The `kube-rbac-proxy` is a small HTTP proxy for a single upstream, that can perform RBAC authorization against the Kubernetes API.
+More information is in the author's [blog post](https://www.brancz.com/2018/02/27/using-kube-rbac-proxy-to-secure-kubernetes-workloads/).

 ## Performance

 - **How many Custom Resources can be managed by a single deployment of the Operator?**